SudeepthaG/GoLearning/README.md

 This repository stores my learning journey with Go.

 I have utilized this tutorial: https://golangbot.com/learn-golang-series/ for learning Go.

-The folders and files in this repository contains my implementations, experiments and explanations for different Topics in Go.
+The folders and files in this repository contains
+1. my implementations based on above tutorial,
+2. additional experiments and
+3. explanations for special cases for different Topics in Go.

 You can implement different functions in different packages through the main.go file by using the command: